edeyneka/pdf-reader-extension/README.md

 </p>

 ## Description
-A Chrome extension that allows you to chat with PDFs using AI.
-Currently supports only OpenAI GPT-4o model.
-You will need OpenAI API key to use this extension.
+Chrome extension that allows you to chat with PDFs using AI.
+Currently supports OpenAI GPT-4o model (OpenAI API key is required).

 ## Installation